 One huge advantage to defining your build process in a "real" programming language (as opposed to a domain-specific language interpreted by a build system) is that you can attach a debugger and single step through the build process when things go wrong.

-A build system will work fine with Cakelisp, because Cakelisp outputs C/C++ source/header files.
-Note that Cakelisp is expected to be run before your regular build system runs, or in a stage where Cakelisp can create and add files to the build.
+A build system may work with Cakelisp, because Cakelisp outputs C/C++ source/header files.
+Cakelisp must run before your regular build system runs, or in a stage where Cakelisp can create and add files to the build.
 This is because Cakelisp handles its own modules such that adding support to an existing build system would be challenging.